No doubt, you’re familiar with avatars.

 Gravatar stands for Globally Recognized Avatar.

-Gravatars allow you to have one avatar across the web.
+Gravatars make it possible for a person to have one avatar across the entire web.
 Avatars are usually an image that the user will create themselves.
 Unlike standard avatars, Gravatars follow you around the web and automatically appear whenever you post a comment on a WordPress site.

-Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.com.
-As a result, Gravatars are now integrated into WordPress and millions of avatar images are served billions of times per day across the web.
-Gravatars are also used by many WordPress users supported on many technology platforms.
+Gravatar.com was acquired in 2007 by Automattic, the company behind WordPress.
+As a result, Gravatars are now integrated into every WordPress site and millions of avatar images are served billions of times per day across the web.
+Gravatars are also used by many WordPress users supported by many technology platforms.

-Once registered with Gravatar, the service matches your WordPress profile information to the email registered in your account and displays your custom gravatar image next to your post comments, articles and (optionally) elsewhere across the WordPress universe …
+Once registered with Gravatar, the service matches your profile information to the email associated with your account and displays your custom gravatar image next to your comments, articles and (optionally) elsewhere across the WordPress universe …

-If a site does not have a Gravatar account set up, the default icon set by the site admin will appear for their entries (we explain this further below).
+If a site has not set up their Gravatar account, the default avatar set by the site administrator will appear on their comments (see further below).

-If you don’t want your WordPress entries to display with a generated icon, then set up a gravatar.
+If you don’t want your WordPress entries to display with a default icon, then the easiest thing to do is set up your own gravatar.

 Benefits Of Using Gravatars

-Instead of creating different avatars for every new site you register an account with, gravatars allow you to display the same avatar on all of the web properties that you visit.
+Instead of creating different avatars for every new site you belong to, you could have the same avatar display on all of the sites that you visit.